 "Persons having the deepest and most legitimate insights into intelligence matters are most scrupulous in their trusteeship of such knowledge and that the penchant for sensational revelations is the near monopoly of the charlatans and pretenders who scavenge along the flanks of the intelligence enterprise." - Frank Wisner

 While most accounts end with Angleton leaving the Agency in various stages of defeat on Christmas Eve, 1975, even Langley will cheerfully admit that ARTIFICE was re-activated pretty much as soon as Ronald Reagan got elected back in November 1980.
 The call came from Willam Casey, who was the next Director of Central Intelligence and getting his team up to speed for the transition.
 All that Jimmy Carter, Stansfield Turner transparency crap was being liquidated through out the chain of command.
 Operation Cyclone was kicking back into high gear, and Angleton returned as a consultant.
 Whether this position was active counterintelligence work, or just a pension gig to keep the old master on campus, I will leave the guesswork to you.

-Curiously, Angleton may be his own worst critic.
+Curiously, Angleton may be his own worst critic; so if we must finish, let us finish there.
 Joseph Trento insists that James Jesus Angleton confessed and Confessed and I haven't seen these quotes disputed yet.
 If genuine, they're fucking remarkable: